smic29/planner_app/README.md

   - Made it a modal as well, shares same modal with creating a new task.
 - [x] Fix form submission of new task: It doesn't close the modal.
 - [x] Broadcast issues with append.
   - Found a way to fix the devise:warden issue by not using the current_user global variable.
-Still broken, though.
   - Fixed by adding a target to locals in Category model.
     ```ruby
     after_create_commit -> {